19hours/sg-statutes/Acts/Housing Developers (Control and Licensing) Act.md

 (c) if a society, the rules or by-laws of the society;

+(d) if a limited liability partnership, a copy of its limited liability partnership agreement or, in the absence of such agreement in writing, any other document which sets out the mutual rights and duties of the partners of the limited liability partnership;

-(d) a copy of the latest balance-sheet of the partnership, society or company or, in the case of a person or group of persons, the balance-sheet, if any, relating to any housing development undertaken by the person or group of persons; and
+(e) a copy of the latest balance-sheet of the partnership, society, company or limited liability partnership or, in the case of a person or group of persons, the balance-sheet, if any, relating to any housing development undertaken by the person or group of persons; and

-(e) such other information as may be required by the Controller.
+(f) such other information as may be required by the Controller.

+[17/2005 wef 15/07/2005]

-(3) Any copy of a memorandum, articles of association, agreement, partnership agreement, rules or by-laws of a society or balance-sheet which is supplied to the Controller under subsection (2) shall be duly verified by a statutory declaration in the case of —
+(3) Any copy of any memorandum, articles of association, agreement, partnership agreement, limited liability partnership agreement or other document to that effect, rules or by-laws of a society or balance-sheet which is supplied to the Controller under subsection (2) shall be duly verified by a statutory declaration by the following person:

-(a) a company, by a senior officer of the company;
+(a) in the case of a company, by a senior officer of the company;

-(b) a partnership, by a partner;
+(b) in the case of a partnership, by a partner;

-(c) a society, by the president or the secretary or person holding a position analogous to that of president or secretary; and
+(c) in the case of a society, by the president or the secretary or person holding a position analogous to that of president or secretary;

-(d) a person or group of persons, by that person or by any person in the group of persons.
+(d) in the case of a person or group of persons, by that person or by any person in the group of persons; and

+(e) in the case of a limited liability partnership, by its manager.

+[17/2005 wef 15/07/2005]

 (4) Upon receiving an application under subsection (2), the Controller may, subject to section 5, grant a licence, with such conditions as may be imposed for carrying out the purposes of this Act or without conditions.